Dal-mzhang/REAL/demo_real/README.txt

 (some false detections may occur around or close to the boundary of the study area, remove events with large station gaps or large residuals) plot_3dscatter.m (matlab) #plot location distribution in 3-D

+5. refine earthquake locations using hypoinverse cd hypoinverse bash run_hypoinverse.sh

-5. further improve earthquake locations using hypoDD cd hypoDD bash createstation.sh #create station file for hypoDD perl selectphase.pl #create phase file for hypoDD (combine original picks and improved locations by VELEST)
+6. further improve earthquake locations using hypoDD you may use the REAL's SA locations, VELEST locations, or hypoinverse locations as initial locations. here use velest as example cd hypoDD bash createstation.sh #create station file for hypoDD perl selectphase.pl #create phase file for hypoDD (combine original picks and improved locations by VELEST)